szabgab/perlmaven.com/sites/en/pages/jumping-from-search-cpan-org-to-metacpan-org.md

-If after searching Google or DuckDuckGo, you reach a URL on search.cpan.org, something like [this](http://search.cpan.org/~capttofu/DBD-mysql-4.027/lib/DBD/mysql.pm), you can add the letter <b>m</b> in-front of the word cpan in the URL to have [this link](http://search.mcpan.org/~capttofu/DBD-mysql-4.027/lib/DBD/mysql.pm) that will redirect you to the respective page on MetaCPAN.
+If after searching Google or DuckDuckGo, you reach a URL on search.cpan.org, something like [this](http://search.cpan.org/~capttofu/DBD-mysql-4.027/lib/DBD/mysql.pm), you can add the letter **m** in-front of the word cpan in the URL to have [this link](http://search.mcpan.org/~capttofu/DBD-mysql-4.027/lib/DBD/mysql.pm) that will redirect you to the respective page on MetaCPAN.

 This is the change you need to make in the URL: